On the Suitability of Wi-Fi for Interconnecting Moving Equipment in Industrial Environments

-\placetextbox{0.5}{1}{This is the author's version of an article that has been accepted for publication.} \placetextbox{0.5}{0.985}{Changes were made to this version by the publisher prior to publication.} \placetextbox{0.5}{0.05}{Copyright (c) 2025 IEEE.
+\placetextbox{0.5}{1}{This is the author's version of an article that has been published.} \placetextbox{0.5}{0.985}{Changes were made to this version by the publisher prior to publication.} \placetextbox{0.5}{0.97}{The final version of record is available at \href{https://doi.org/10.1109/WFCS63373.2025.11077620}{https://doi.org/10.1109/WFCS63373.2025.11077620}} \placetextbox{0.5}{0.05}{Copyright (c) 2025 IEEE.
 Personal use is permitted.} \placetextbox{0.5}{0.035}{For any other purposes, permission must be obtained from the IEEE by emailing pubs-permissions@ieee.org.}